 What is Anaconda?

-An open-source distribution of Python and R programming languages, Anaconda offers a powerful suite of data science tools.
+Anaconda is an open-source distribution of Python and R programming languages and offers a powerful suite of data science development tools.
 It provides package management, virtual environments, data visualization capabilities, the conda package manager, and access to over 250 Python data science packages.
 The Anaconda Individual Edition is free and easy to install, even for beginners.

 Features of Anaconda: